The popularity of metal stamping parts has only grown over the decades since it was first introduced and for a good reason.

 While there is little doubt that metal stamping offers many benefits, it does have its limitations in terms of what it can produce.

-This is why consulting with engineers in the metal stamping process is crucial before submitting the design.
+That is why consulting with engineers in the metal stamping process is crucial before submitting the design.

 Tolerances: Metal stamping companies will need to fully understand the critical dimensions of the part being created through an approval process.